Coast, Lanier & the Savannah River

 Key Georgia Boating Facts

-• Registration Required: All motorized boats must be registered with the Georgia Department of Natural Resources (DNR) Wildlife Resources Division
+• Registration Required: All motorized boats and all sailboats 12 feet or longer must be registered with the Georgia DNR Wildlife Resources Division

-• No Sales Tax Cap: Georgia does not cap the total sales tax amount on boat purchases
+• No Tax Cap: Georgia does not cap the taxable amount, so a $500,000 boat pays the full combined rate

-• Boater Education: Anyone born on or after January 1, 1998 must complete a NASBLA-approved boating safety course to operate a motorized vessel
+• Boater Education: Anyone born on or after January 1, 1998 must complete a NASBLA-approved boater safety course

 Georgia Boat Loan Rates by Credit Score